-We continue to work with families and where necessary seek additional support from the LA School Liaison Officer where pupils are considered persistent or severe absence.
+We work diligently to overcome barriers to attendance, engaging with our families to improve levels including; termly monitoring, action meetings and making home visits.
+We support where necessary part time timetables through pastoral support plans.
+We seek additional support from the LA School Liaison Officer where pupils are considered persistent or severe absence.
 Our Attendance Policy, Statement and parent leaflet have been updated in-line with the DfE guidance and expectations.
-We continue with the termly monitoring and action meetings with the attendance team and the Assistant Principals.